Capacity vs Capability: Train for Tactical Performance

 Too many athletes train for capacity and assume capability will follow.
-That’s like building a powerful engine but forgetting to install tires that can handle the road conditions.
+That's like building a powerful engine and never checking whether the tires can hold the road.
+The engine isn't the problem, the unbuilt rest of the vehicle is.

 What “Capacity” Really Means